 In the system, we assume that the data can only be collected when the UAV is hovering over a wireless charging device.
 All the sensors in the system possess a file with a length of Z bits for uploading to the UAV.
-Considering the practical device capability, we assume that the minimum elevation angle from an arbitrary sensor to the UAV is α{\min} .
-If a sensor has the elevation angle $\alpha < \alpha{\min}$, it cannot be served by the UAV.
+Considering the practical device capability, we assume that the minimum elevation angle from an arbitrary sensor to the UAV is α{min} .
+If a sensor has the elevation angle $\alpha < \alpha{min}$, it cannot be served by UAV.
 This indicates that a larger height of the UAV can have a wider range with more sensors to select by the UAV.
-On the other hand, sensors continously broadcast reference signals.
-Based on the strength of the reference signal received power (RSRP) as well as the minimum elevation angle from sensors to the UAV hovering point, UAV can fly to one spot and serve for a specific sensor in the system.
+On the other hand, sensors continuously broadcast reference signals.
+Based on the strength of RSRP as well as the minimum elevation angle from sensors to the UAV hovering point, UAV can fly to one spot and serve for a specific sensor in the system.
 When one sensor has completed the data transmission to the UAV, it will stop broadcasting the reference signal.
 It is noticeable that the UAV may serve for a sensor not located at the grid where the UAV is flying over.
-As shown in Fig. 1, the UAV serves for the sensor at the grid neighboring to the grid of the UAV stays.
+As shown in Fig. 1, the UAV serves for the sensor at the grid neighboring to the grid of the where B is the channel bandwidth, and σ^2 denotes the Gaussian white noise power perceived at the UAV.
+We assume that the wireless bandwidth of sensors is orthogonal with each other.
+In (1), γ_0 denotes the threshold of signal-to-noise ratio (SNR).
+If either $\alpha < \alpha{\min}$ or $(P_0|h{ijk{\widetilde{\chi}}}|^2/\sigma^2) < \gamma_0$, UAV cannot serve the sensor when it stays at the grid k from the height of $F{\widetilde{\chi}}$.
+In other words, $T{ijk{\widetilde{\chi}}} = 0$ in the two cases.
+Although a higher UAV can have a wider range with more sensors to select by the UAV, the distance between UAV and sensors increases.
+Equation (1) indicates that there might be some sensors that cannot be served with a specific hovering height of UAV in the system.
+In this case, the sensor will not be recorded by the UAV.
+This process of UAV detection is defined as UAV cruise in Definition 1.